 The staff in Hopkins Public Schools are committed to helping children stay safe online by teaching them how to research effectively, efficiently, and responsibly, and by reminding them to keep passwords and personal information private.
-Students are allowed to share materials and comments with one another electronically in protected environments such as Hopkins Apps and Moodle.

 1. Talk to your kids